Quickstart

 Write your first automation rule

-Go to Tools → Automation.
-Click New rule.
+Go to Operations → Automation.
+Click New Rule.
 The form is three blocks:

 8